Odia literature: Age of Satyabadi

 During the age of Radhanath the literary world was divided between the classicists, led by the magazine The Indradhanu, and the modernists, led by the magazine Bijuli.
 Gopabandhu Das (1877–1928) was a great balancer and realized that a nation, as well as its literature, lives by its traditions.
 He believed that a modern national superstructure could only endure if based on solid historical foundations.
 He wrote a satirical poem in The Indradhanu, which led to punishment by the Inspector of Schools, but he refused to apologise.

 Gopabandhu joined Ravenshaw College in Cuttack to pursue graduation after this incident.
-He started the Kartavya Bodhini Samiti (Duty Awakening Society) in college to encourage his friends to take on social, economic and political problems and become responsible citizens.
+Gopabandhu, along with his friends, Brajasundar Das and Lokanath Patnaik, started the Kartavya Bodhini Samiti (Duty Awakening Society) in Ravenshaw College to take on social, economic and political problems and become responsible citizens.
 While leading a team to serve flood victims, Gopabandhu heard that his son was seriously ill.
 He preferred, however, to save the "sons of the soil" rather than his own son.
 His mission was to reform society and develop education in the name of a social service vision.
 He lost his wife at age twenty-eight, after losing all three of his sons.
 He left his two daughters and his property in the village with his elder brother, rejecting worldly life.
 For this social service mission he is regarded by Odias as the Utkalmani.

 As freedom movements began, a new era in literary thought emerged influenced by Mahatma Gandhi and nationalism.
 Gopabandhu was a large part of this idealistic movement, founding a school in Satyabadi and influencing many writers.
 Other famous writers included Godabarisha Mishra, Nilakantha Dash, Harihara Acharya, and Krupasinshu.
 They are known as 'Panchasakhas' for their similarities with the historical Age of Panchasakhas.
 Their principle genres were criticism, essays and poetry.

 Chintamani Das is particularly renowned.
 He was born in 1903 in Sriramachandrapur village near Sakhigopal.
 He was bestowed with the Sahitya Akademi Samman in 1970 for his contributions.
 Some of his well-known literary works are Manishi Nilakantha, Bhala Manisa Hua, Usha, Barabati, Byasakabi Fakiramohan and Kabi Godabarisha.